 Social benefits

-Benefits administered by the Canada Revenue Agency and are based on federally taxed income are not affected by compensation from this Settlement, including:
+Benefits administered by the Canada Revenue Agency are not affected by compensation from this Settlement, including:

 • Canada Child Benefit (CCB)